sqlsizer/ps-sqlsizer/README.md

  - disabling/enabling/editing/testing table foreign keys
  - disabling/enabling triggers

-# How to find subset you need

-- Step 1: Provide configuration
-    - Queries that define initial data (the table rows with colors)
-    - (Optional) Color map that allow to configure colors for the data and limits

-- Step 2: Execute `Find-Subset` cmdlet to find the subset you want
-- Step 3: Copy data to new db or just do your own processing of the subset

 # Internals
 The algorithm used in SqlSizer is a variation of *Breadth-first search (BFS)* algorithm with *multiple sources* applied to a relational database.